Oct 5 2015

 When running an AdWords campaign its nice to integrate some of these generic keywords to make sure that every opportunity is covered.
 Due to the competitive nature of a generic keyword they will cost more per click.
 If the ad ranks well and receives a good Ad Score from Google, decent traffic might follow.
 Just as with organic search, once a user gets on the website from the search engine, conversions will most likely be low for this term.

-All in all, generic terms are a tough decision to pursue and I tend to avoid them unless I have the right site with the right content and the right promotion behind it.
+Generic terms are a tough decision to pursue and I tend to avoid them unless I have the right site with the right content and the right promotion budget behind it.

-For me, broad match terms are the core of SEO.
+Broad match terms are the core of SEO.
 Terms like “Red Tennis Shoes” or “Canon T2I Digital Camera” will present a stronger opportunity and engagement than a generic term.
-Optimizing for broad match terms will provide good traffic with not as much competition because not as many sites are trying to rank for these type of terms.
-A broad match searcher has a specific item/content that they are searching for and optimizing for these type of terms will provide the strongest conversions.
+Optimizing for broad match terms will provide good traffic with not as much competition.
+A broad match searcher has a specific item/content that they are searching for and optimizing for these type of terms will provide an average amount of conversions.

-The meat of a strong keyword strategy will reside within the broad match keyword but long tail and generic terms should be integrated from both a paid search and organic search perspective to maintain a balanced approach to your search engine marketing campaign.
+The meat of a strong keyword strategy will reside within the broad match keyword but long tail and generic terms should be integrated from both a SEO and SEM perspective to maintain a balanced approach to your search marketing ecosystem.